Walk A Mile: FAQ

 Participants have found shoes at Value Village, Goodwill, Payless Shoe Source, and Ebay.
 A limited number of shoes will also be available at the march.

 Women are encouraged to attend the march!
 In the past, women have participated by following the march with encouraging signs and cheered on the participants.

 Who can attend the event at Boundary Bay Brewery following the march?

 Anyone is welcome to attend the all-ages, post-march celebration!
-The event will be held in the Boundary Bay Beer Garden and will feature a live dj, raffle drawings, food, drinks, and more.
+The event will be held in the Boundary Bay Beer Garden and will feature live music, raffle drawings, food, drinks, and more.
 All ages are welcome.